LuxDL/Lux.jl/docs/src/introduction/overview.md

 certain design elements -- **Coupled Model and Parameters** & **Internal Mutations** -- associated with these frameworks make them less compiler and user friendly.
 Making changes to address these problems in the respective frameworks would be too disruptive for users.
-Here comes in `Lux` a neural network framework built completely using pure functions to make it both compiler and autodiff friendly.
+Here comes in `Lux`: a neural network framework built completely using pure functions to make it both compiler and autodiff friendly.

 # Design Principles